 "Nerdly-but-fiery" - The Arcata Eye

 Max Kutner is a guitarist, composer and instructor originally from Las Vegas, NV and currently based in Brooklyn, NY.
 As an instrumentalist, Max's focus is on new works for the electric guitar as well the promotion of electric guitar in new performance contexts.
-As a composer, Max translates several of his non-musical passions: namely literature and architecture, into a distinctly singular musical language that is neither strictly exclusive or accessible to performers.
+As a composer, Max translates several of his non-musical passions: namely literature and architecture, into a distinctly singular musical language that is accessible to both performers and listeners.
 His compositions have been featured in showcases at CalArts and the Wulf, television station KCET and radio stations KPFK (Los Angeles, CA), FRSC (Santa Cruz, CA), KCBS (Seattle), KBOO (Portland, OR), KMHD (Portland, OR), WFMU (Jersey City, NJ), KXLU (Los Angeles, CA), WVUD (Newark, DE), WCBN (Ann Arbor, MI), KSDS (San Diego, CA) and KUNR (Reno, NV).